Flight attendants union says tentative deal reached to end Air Canada strike

 The two sides met through the night with a federal mediator before reaching a tentative agreement that will be brought to members of the Air Canada component of the Canadian Union of Public Employees.

-“Your right to vote on your wages was preserved,” the union said in a post on its website announcement the end of the strike.
+“Your right to vote on your wages was preserved,” the union said in a post on its website announcing the end of the strike.

 The union also said it must advise that members must “fully co-operate with resumption of operations.”